 Our expertise for many years has been in the development of efficient, stable and cost-effective production systems for microalgal products.
 We have learned production levels from our systems may not be sustainable across periods of days, weeks, or even months.
 Accordingly, we typically investigate each specific microalgae identified in the scientific literature for potentially marketable products and for solutions to production stability and efficiency challenges, and then strive to develop the technology to grow such microalgae on a commercial scale or to incorporate procedures or technology to improve production stability and efficiency.
 Successful microalgal product developments and technical solutions are highly uncertain and dependent on numerous factors, many beyond our control.
 Products and solutions or improvements that appear promising in early phases of development may be found to be ineffective, may be uneconomical because of manufacturing costs or other factors, may be precluded from commercialization due to the proprietary rights of other companies, or may fail to receive necessary regulatory approvals.
-Our research and development expenses were \$0.9 million, \$0.6 million and \$0.6 million for the years ended March 31, 2019, 2018 and 2017, respectively.
-We plan to use the newly acquired facilities at the Cellana Demonstration Facility to improve and expand our research and development capabilities.
+Our research and development expenses were \$0.6 million, \$0.9 million and \$0.6 million for the years ended March 31, 2020, 2019 and 2018, respectively.